XmHongBIT/MRI-Sequence-Identification/README.md

    ↓
 Select a representative middle slice and preserve DICOM metadata ↓
-Compare all series from the same subject with Lingshu_32B (or others) ↓
+Compare all series from the same subject with [Lingshu 32B](https://huggingface.co/lingshu-medical-mllm/Lingshu-32B) (or other compatible models)
+   ↓
 Predict T1 / T1CE / T2 / FLAIR / DWI / ADC / SWI and other labels
    ↓